CityHelp/service-auth-java/README.md

 ## Overview

 **CityHelp Auth Service** is a centralized authentication and authorization server built with Spring Boot that serves as the single source of truth for user authentication across the CityHelp ecosystem.
 The service provides JWT-based authentication with support for both traditional email/password login and OAuth2 social authentication (Google).

+The service is currently deployed and running in production on Render (https://service-auth-java.onrender.com) with an external PostgreSQL database for high availability and multi-service integration.

 ### Key Responsibilities